getbowtied/product-blocks-for-woocommerce/README.txt

 6. Scattered Product List

 == Changelog ==
+= 1.1.3 =
+* Improved loading of CSS & JS files to lessen impact on page loading
+* Fixed an issue with manually picking products

 = 1.1.2 =
 * Added Block Shop theme only styles for Lookbook Distortion
 * Fixed an issue with Gutenberg columns element